Fighting for a Secure Future With Strong Legal Representation SCHEDULE A FREE 30-MINUTE CONSULTATION

 Do I need to give notice before filing an unlawful detainer case?

-No. You do not have to give written notice to vacate pursuant to Florida law; however, I counsel my cleints to do so before filing the case.
-Since there is no specific legal requirement, I can prepare your notice as part of your overall case strategy.
+No. You do not have to give written notice to vacate pursuant to Florida law; however, I counsel my clients to do so before filing the case.
+Since there is no specific legal requirement, I can prepare your notice to support your overall case strategy.

 How long does an unlawful detainer case take?